Microsoft/IntuneDocs.pt-pt/InTuneDocs/DeployUse/configure-and-deploy-lookout-for-work-apps.md

 Selecione a opção **Instalação Necessária** para exigir que a aplicação Lookout seja instalada no dispositivo do utilizador.

-## O que acontece quando a aplicação implementada é aberta no dispositivo
+## <a name="what-happens-when-the-deployed-app-is-opened-on-the-device"></a>O que acontece quando a aplicação implementada é aberta no dispositivo